ABZ-Aaron/Reddit-API-Pipeline/instructions/improvements.md

 ## Testing & Validation

-Better validation checks could be implemented to check data is correct, remove duplicates, and so forth.
+Better validation checks could be implemented to check data is correct, check all components of the pipeline work together and on their own, remove duplicates, and so forth.

 ## Simplify Process